 - Taste Sweet

-Different parts of the mallow plant can be consumed a number of ways, depending on taste preferences and the desired therapeutic effect.
+Different parts of the mallow plant can be consumed in a number of ways, depending on taste preferences and the desired therapeutic effect.

 Mallow leaves and flowers can be distilled to make liquor.
 Young mallow leaves can be boiled or eaten raw in salads.
 Mallow leaves are also added to soups for their thickening effects and pleasant taste.
 Additionally, raw mallow seeds can be eaten as a healthy snack, offering a nutty flavor.